 The psychologist is there to guide you through the process and to make sure you know what’s going down every step of the way.
 Try writing down any questions you have so you don’t forget them, and feel free to take notes while you’re there so you can review them later.

-Once you’ve found a professional who ‘gets’ you, you can schedule regular appointments in advance.
-This will help you to manage your schedule so that you have time available to keep up the good work.
 Remember, there’s probably not a quick fix for what you’re going through, so you’ll probably have to commit to working on your mental wellbeing for a little while.
 Feeling your best is the most important thing, so stick with it - you will be rewarded!
 If the difficulties have been around for a while, it might take a while for change to happen - be patient.